grafana/grafana-opentelemetry-starter/CONTRIBUTING.md

 - Go to https://delight-im.github.io/Javadoc-to-Markdown/
 - Copy the content of GrafanaProperties.java
-- Paste the result into README.md starting with `# Properties`
+- Paste the result into README.generated (create the file if it doesn't exist)
 - `scripts/update_readme.sh`
+- Paste README.generated into README.md starting with `# Properties`